evgenynacu/leveraged-defi-strategy-contracts/docs/adr/0008-operation-execution-model.md

 - Each step may involve different protocols (Aave, Morpho, Uniswap, etc.)
 - Operations must be atomic (all succeed or all fail)
 - Plugins should have flexible function interfaces without standardization constraints
-- Main contract must maintain control and invariant checking
+- The main contract must maintain control and invariant checking

 Requirements:
 - Support arbitrary plugin function signatures